Andrey Kovatchev: Education

 Andrey Kovatchev has a degree in Biology form Saarland University, Germany (1990–1995).
-Later he obtained a PhD in Biology from the same university.
+Later he obtained a PhD in biology from the same university.

-Work Experience
+Work experience

-In the period 1995–1998 Dr. Andrey Kovatchev was a University assistant in Saarland University, Germany.
+In the period 1995–1998, Kovatchev was a university assistant in Saarland University, Germany.
 Later he did a traineeship at the European Parliament.
 In 1998 he became a Commercial Director at Alfa Laval Agri and in 2002 he became a Commercial Manager for John Deere.
 Between 2004 and 2009 Andrey Kovatchev was a Regional Director for Central and East Europe for Elsevier.

 Political career

 From 2007 Andrey Kovatchev is a Vice- chairman of the Committee on Foreign Policy and European Affairs and Vice – International Secretary of political party GERB.

 Andrey Kovatchev became a Member of the European Parliament after the elections in 2009 form the ticket of PP GERB.

 Between March 2011 and November 2018 Andrey Kovatchev was vice-president of the Union of European Federalists.
 Furthermore, he is a Chairman of the Union of the European Federalists in Bulgaria.

 Since January 2012 he is vice-chairman of AFET - Committee on Foreign Affairs of the European Parliament.